Data storage and retention

 The most sensitive data that Parabola stores is the data that you process with Parabola (through uploading, integrating, creating, or otherwise pulling it into a Flow).
 We are extremely careful with that data, and it is our highest priority to ensure it is secure.

 We make sure to only store the data that is required for running your Parabola Flows as long as its needed.
-With the exception of files directly uploaded to Parabola, data in a flow is stored for a maximum of 14 days, or until the next time the flow runs.
+With the exception of files directly uploaded to Parabola, and data stored in Parabola Tables, data in a flow is stored for a maximum of 14 days, or until the next time the flow runs.

 Sensitive data, like access tokens for integrations, are stored in a separate table of our production database under additional protections and more restricted access privileges.
 Like all data in Parabola, these are encrypted in transit and at rest.